-- Each methods course includes a 30 hour field placement in a local school setting.
+- Each methods course includes a 30 hour preclinical placement in a local school setting assigned by the Department.

-- When the candidate completes the special approval for a methods course, s/he also completes a form to request the field placement.
+- When the candidate completes the Special Approval for a methods course, s/he also completes a form to request the preclnical placement.

-- The Initial Program advisors determine field placements based on these requests and availability.
+- The Director of Clinical Practice determines preclinical placements based on these requests and availability.

-- At least one field placement will be completed in a diverse setting.
+- At least one preclinical placement will be completed in a diverse setting.

-- Candidates will not be placed for field experience in a school where they have children in attendance, have been employed, or have spouses or siblings employed.
+- Candidates will not be placed for preclinical experiences in a school where they have children in attendance, have been employed, or have spouses or siblings employed.

 - TEP 423 must be completed successfully before a candidate may enroll in TEP 425.